a-mhamdi/ailab-isetbz/README.md

-# AILAB ISETBZ Lab Report Template for AI Lab at ISET Bizerte
+# AILAB-ISETBZ: AI Lab Report Template at ISET Bizerte

 ## Installation
 You can use this template in the **Typst** web app by clicking `Create project in app` from the dashboard after searching for `ailab-isetbz`.
 As an alternative, you can start this project with the following command in the CLI: